oss-fund/monetization-platforms/posts/fiverr.md

 status: "Live"
 activity: 240000000
 activity_text: "Fiver has 2.4 million active buyers and 830,000 sellers"
-payment_services: "Credit card, PayPal, Apple Pay, Google Pay"
+payment_services: "Credit card, PayPal, Apple Pay, Google Pay, "
 fee: "20%"
 fee_text: "Fiverr has 20% commission and withdrawal fees from sellers, and $2 or 5% from buyers"
 ---